sudheerj/reactjs-interview-questions/README.md

      3. **Portals:** Render children into a different DOM subtree.
      4. **String and numbers:** Render both Strings and Numbers as text nodes in the DOM
      5. **Booleans or null:** Doesn't render anything but these types are used to conditionally render content.

+240. ### What is the main purpose of constructor?
+     The constructor is mainly used for two purposes,
+     1. To initialize local state by assigning object to this.state
+     2. For binding event handler methods to the instatnce For example, the below code covers both the above casess,
+     ```javascript
+     constructor(props) {
+       super(props);
+       // Don't call this.setState() here!
+       this.state = { counter: 0 };
+       this.handleClick = this.handleClick.bind(this);
+     }
+     ```
+241. ### Is it mandatory to define constructor for React component?
+     No, it is not mandatory. i.e, If you don’t initialize state and you don’t bind methods, you don’t need to implement a constructor for your React component.